Did you know, approximately 80% of all jobs are not posted but are filled through some form of networking?

-Every employer event posted in our career services management platform is a networking opportunity.
+Every employer event posted in Handshake @ Illinois is a networking opportunity.
 When an employer comes to campus, engage in a short conversation.
 Request a business card and follow-up.

 Career search contacts can be made via LinkedIn and Facebook, among others.
 The MBA, MSA, MSF, and MS-TM programs each have LinkedIn groups for current students and alumni.
 These are great arenas for finding and connecting with alumni.

 Attend functions arranged by your academic program.